UniSiegenWiNeMe/opendash-docs/guides/widgets.md

 ##### this.state.alert

-When it's `false` nothing will happen, when it's `true` there will an anmation making the user aware of the situation.
+When it's `false` nothing will happen, when it's `true` there will an animation making the user aware of the situation.

 By default this value is `false`.